Steady, As She Goes: Background

-"Steady, As She Goes" is the first song ever written by White and Benson.
+"Steady, As She Goes" is the first song ever written by band members Jack White and Brendan Benson.

-Jack White and Brendan Benson lived three blocks apart from each other in Detroit, and White would often stop by Benson's house to say hi.
+White and Benson lived three blocks apart from each other in Detroit, and White would often stop by Benson's house for brief visits.
 One day, Benson showed White a slow reggae demo of what would become "Steady, As She Goes".
 Benson had played all the instruments on the demo, but only had one verse, "Find yourself a girl and settle down..."
 White took that idea and started writing.

 White said to Uncut in 2006, "It’s asking a question, which is, 'Is doing that – getting married and settling down – starting a new life or is it giving up?'"
 Speaking again to Uncut in 2006, he added, "I think the big notion in my head was we’re all getting older now and enough of goofing around.
 All our friends are musicians, so it was like, 'How much of this world can we stay a part of and how much do we reject?'"